 Thor Heyerdahl Competition

-The Thor Heyerdahl Competition is an annual competition included as part of the programme for The Thor Heyerdahl International Days.
+The Thor Heyerdahl Competition was an annual competition included as part of the programme for The Thor Heyerdahl International Days.

-Young people aged 15-20 are invited to take part in the competition, which is linked to the theme of the conference.
+Young people aged 15-20 were invited to take part in the competition, which was linked to the theme of the conference.
 The theme for 2009 was the environment, while in 2008 it was indiginenous peoples.

 Young people take “the fight for the environment” seriously.

 126 young people have made advertising films about the environment.
 The task to “Make an advertising film of approximately 1 minute where you challenge young people of your own age to do something positive for the environment” was embraced by young Norwegians!
 The competition was advertised by The Thor Heyerdahl Institute and administrated by the Kon-Tiki Museum in Oslo.
 34 entries involving the work of 126 school pupils were received.
 The winners were announced in Larvik in connection with The Thor Heyerdahl International Days.
 The 1st Prize of NOK 10 000 was shared between the three winning entries.

 Joint 1st Prize for the film “Super Sandra“, Byåsen Videregående Skole (Sixth Form College); Trondheim, by Sandra Johansen, Merete Stjern Nesheim, Julia P. Danielsen, Mia Hanssen and Ane Bermudez

 Joint 1st Prize for the film “Skru av lyset når du kan” (“Switch off the light when you can“), Høgtun Videregående Skole (Sixth Form College), Troms, by Rebekka Helmersen, Kenneth Jensen, Glenn Sønvisen, Cathrine Skogheim

 Delt 1: Pris til bidraget NATUREN TAR TILBAKE, Byåsen Videregående skole, Trondheim